Home Page

 Explore Resources

-This image shows the title "AI x Multilateralism" and the text: "Negotiating the Future: Why Diplomats Must Understand AI", as well as an image of the guest speaker, Dr. Jérôme Duberry.
+This image shows the title "AI x Multilateralism" and the text: "Can AI Predict A Crisis?" as well as an image of the guest speaker, Dr. Martin Waehlisch

-This image shows the title "AI x Multilateralism" and the text: "When AI Speaks for Nations: The Ethics of AI in Multilateral Deliberations", as well as an image of the guest speaker, Eleonore Fournier-Tombs.
+This image shows the title "AI x Multilateralism" and the text: "Public AI: The New Multilateralism?", as well as an image of the guest speakers, Jacob Taylor and Joshua Tan.

 About the commons